A proxy for

 ❗An essential requirement is that the proxy can be looped into the connection

-between the inverter and TSUN Cloud.
+between the device and TSUN Cloud.

 There are various ways to do this, for example via an DNS host entry or via firewall